zapier/visual-builder/docs/_partners/planning-guide.md

 ![Zapier primary colors in App Directory](https://cdn.zappy.app/8f3bf082c4a9756b694cd1ff879d847f.png)

 When you release your Zapier integration to the public, Zapier requires your app’s primary color.
+A secondary color is optional.

 The Primary color is the main color used in your app’s logo or branding.
 The secondary color is a complementary color from your CTAs or as an accent to your primary color.